Automotive and commercial vehicles

 | Force precision | Reference (not exact) · works at very high stress | F/s curve calculable with precision |

-Standard catalogue DIN 6796 washers cover nominal bolt sizes from M3 to M30.
-The standard defines the geometry (diameters, thickness, height), the mechanical behaviour (flattening and residual force) and the applicable tolerances.
+Standard catalog DIN 6796 washers cover nominal bolt sizes from M2 to M125.
+The standard defines the geometry (diameters, thickness, height), the mechanical behavior (flattening and residual force) and the applicable tolerances.

 | Parameter | Meaning |